Preventing Relative Energy Deficiency in Sport (RED-S)

 The Macronutrients & Athletic Recommendations

 Whilst protein is hugely important for bodily repair, adaptation from exercise and general bodily function, it does not support the energy needs of exercise.
-In fact, less than 5% of the energy we burn to allow us to complete an exercise session comes from protein and so we should aim to consume our protein serves outside of the exercising window.
+In fact, less than 5% of the energy we burn during exercise comes from protein, so we should aim to consume our protein serves outside of the exercising window.
 However, exercise acts as a stimulant for the production, but also the breakdown of protein, so it’s important that physically active people aim to consume protein immediately after exercise to provide the body with the nutrients it needs to repair and adapt.

 The typical daily recommendations for protein for a physically active person is 1.6g of protein, per kg of body weight per day.
-For a 75kg person, this would result in a daily protein target of 120g split into 4-5 evenly dossed serves of 30-24g of protein respectively.
-Protein can be found in food such as red and white meat, fish, eggs, cheese, tofu, beans, pulses, nuts and seeds.
+For a 75kg person, this would result in a daily protein target of 120g split into 5 evenly dossed serves of 24g – if split into 4 doses per day, each dose should be 30g.
+Protein can be found in foods such as red and white meat, fish, eggs, cheese, tofu, beans, pulses, nuts and seeds.

 Fat: Dietary unsaturated fat aids the absorption of vitamins A, D, E, and K, which are known as fat-soluble vitamins.
 Fats also play structural roles by supporting cell wall formation, regulating cholesterol, and promote brain development.
 However, fat is highly calorie-dense, providing 9 kcal per gram, so it’s important that individuals focus on quality over quantity when consuming fats.
 Saturated fats are generally lower in quality, are found in fatty meats, butter, cream, savory snacks, and processed foods.
 In contrast, unsaturated fats, especially those rich in Omega 3, 6, and 9 oils, should be consumed in moderation for their health benefits.
 Foods like oily fish, avocados, nuts, and seeds are excellent sources of these healthy unsaturated fats.

 Fats offer a large amount of energy for exercise and do so predominantly at low to moderate exercise intensity.
 The amount of fat we burn peaks at around 60-65% of a person’s max effort and if the intensity were to continue to progress, we would see a reduction in the amount of fat being burnt in favour of carbohydrate breakdown.
-Whilst fat can provide a lot of energy, we can also store a lot of energy worth as fat, so we don’t need to hunt for much more than the typical athletic recommendations of around 1-1.5g/kg of fat per day.
+Whilst fat can provide a lot of energy, we can also store a lot of it around the body, so we don’t need to hunt for much more than the typical athletic recommendations of around 1-1.5g/kg of fat per day.

 Carbohydrate: The main role of carbohydrate is to provide your working muscle and major organs with fuel to function.
 Carbohydrates are broken down rapidly and at high rates to produce ATP (the energy currency of our cells) during both light and intense exercise.
 As carbohydrates can be rapidly broken down for fuel, they become the preferred fuel source as exercise intensity progresses.
-Due to the rapid and high rates depletion of this fuel, it must be replaced during exercise to prevent poor performance and replenished immediately post exercise to support the adaptation from training and refuel ready for subsequent training sessions.
+Due to the rapid and high rates of depletion of this fuel, it must be replaced during exercise to prevent poor performance and replenished immediately post exercise to support the adaptation from training as well as refuelling the muscles and liver ready for subsequent training sessions.

 The F.I.T.T principle is an acronym composed of the 4 factors used to manipulate a training programme to ensure progress always occurs.
 Yet we can also use this tool to help pre-plan our nutritional strategy based on how demanding a training session or race will be.
 Using these factors we can determine how much carbohydrate we should consider consuming for the day to help meet the energy demand and prevent the development of low energy availability.